MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 #### 32-bit and 64-bit versions

-The Office LTSC 2024 for commercial Preview, Project 2024 Preview, and Visio 2024 Preview are available in both 32-bit and 64-bit versions.
+The Office LTSC 2024 for commercial preview, Project 2024 preview, and Visio 2024 preview are available in both 32-bit and 64-bit versions.
 We recommend 64-bit, especially on devices that have 4 GB or more of memory.
 But you should assess application compatibility and other factors that might require you to use the 32-bit version.
 For more information, see [Choose between the 64-bit or 32-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).

 All installed products must be either the 32-bit version or the 64-bit version.
 For example, you can't install a 32-bit version of Visio on the same device with a 64-bit version of Office.

 #### Previous versions of Office

-We recommend that you uninstall any previous version of Office, Project, and Visio before installing the preview products.
+It's recommend that you uninstall any previous version of Office, Project, and Visio before installing the preview products.
 You can use the RemoveMSI attribute in your configuration.xml file to remove products on the device that were installed by using the Windows Installer (MSI) installation technology.
-For example, volume licensed versions of Office 2021 or Office 2019.
+For example, volume licensed versions of Office 2016.

 For more information, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../upgrade-from-msi-version.md).
 Even though the article is aimed at customers upgrading to Microsoft 365 Apps, the information does apply to installing the preview products.